santogiovanni/online-blood-bank/README.md

 * To get a specific blood schedule via id, run with id as any integer (GET call in Postman)
 * ```http://localhost:8080/blood-appts/{id}```

-* To get all the blood schedules sorted by bloodtype, run (GET call in Postman)
+* To get all the blood schedules sorted by blood type, run (GET call in Postman)
 * ```http://localhost:8080/blood-schedules/{bloodtype}```

 * To remove a specific appointment via id, run (DELETE call in Postman)